nathan-barry/nathan.rs/content/_index.md

 description = "This is the website of Nathan Barry"
 +++

 Greetings visitor!
 This is the website and digital garden of **Nathan Barry**.
-I'm an engineer/researcher interested in systems and machine learning.
+I'm an engineer and researcher interested in systems and machine learning.
 I love working on hard problems with great people.
 Occasionally, [I write about what I'm working on](/posts).
 Below are a few selected blog posts: